Should Christians Get Baptized For The Dead?

 (2) The context of 1 Corinthians 15:29 relates to the central issue of whether there is a resurrection or not.
 Creating a doctrine as unique as getting baptized for one’s deceased ancestors from one scripture stretches the bounds of credibility.

-(3) One’s unbaptized dead ancestors are not alive anyway, so they have no ability even to know someone was baptized in their behalf, much less to “accept” such a proxy baptism.
+(3) One’s unbaptized dead ancestors are not alive anyway, so they have no ability even to know someone that was baptized in their behalf, much less to “accept” such a proxy baptism.
 “The dead don’t know anything” (Ecclesiastes (9:5 GWT).
 “There is no work, planning, knowledge, or skill in the grave where you’re going” (Ecclesiastes 9:10 GWT).
 When a person dies, on “that very day his thoughts perish” (Psalm 146:4 NASB).
 “Who among the dead remembers you?
 Who praises you in Sheol?”
 (Psalm 6:6 NAB; 6:5 most).

 (4) The Bible teaches: “Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins” (Acts 2:38 NAB).
 Each Christian must be baptized for his or her own sins.
 No one else can do this for us.
 The Bible principle of individual accountability precludes any possibility that someone else could be baptized in our place.
 “We will all stand before the judgment seat of God.
 Each of us will give a personal account to God” (Romans 14:10,12 NLT).

-(5) Any doctrinal developments using genealogies that goes beyond what is expressly written in Scripture is condemned by 1 Timothy 1:4; Titus 3:9 and 1 Corinthians 4:6.
-See the three article published on this site about genealogies.
-These Biblical principles definitely exclude any efforts to research one’s genealogy and then use such findings to get baptized as a proxy for any of one’s ancestors.
+(5) Any doctrinal developments using genealogies goes beyond what is expressly written in Scripture is condemned by 1 Timothy 1:4; Titus 3:9 and 1 Corinthians 4:6.
+See the three articles that have been published on this site about genealogies.

-4 thoughts on “Should Christians Get Baptized For The Dead?
+4 thoughts on “Should Christians Get Baptized For The Dead?”

-1. Not according to the Bible—-Baptism is vitally important!
+Not according to the Bible—-Baptism is vitally important!
 “Repent and be baptized, every one of you, in the name of Jesus Christ for forgiveness of sins” (Acts 2:38 NAB).
 “This water symbolizes baptism that now saves you also—not the removal of dirt from the body but the pledge of a clear conscience toward God.
 It saves you by the resurrection of Jesus Christ” (1 Peter 3:21 NIV).
 Baptism can be compared to marriage (2 Corinthians 11:2).
 If a man and woman truly love one another, they unite in the bonds of holy matrimony, to love one another totally and exclusively.
 Baptism symbolizes a Christian’s total and complete commitment, or dedication to Almighty God the Father through his Son, Jesus Christ (John 14:6; 1 Timothy 2:5).

-2. Baptism is a vitally important superstition for Christianity.
+Baptism is a vitally important superstition for Christianity.
 If God did exist, it would be meaningless and useless.

-3. According to the scriptures that are quoted in my reply above, Acts 2:38 and 1 Peter 3:21, being baptized in water as a symbol of one’s dedication to Almighty through his Son, Jesus Christ, is a vital requirement for salvation.
+According to the scriptures that are quoted in my reply above, Acts 2:38 and 1 Peter 3:21, being baptized in water as a symbol of one’s dedication to Almighty through his Son, Jesus Christ, is a vital requirement for salvation.